'xegpu' Dialect

 convert_layout

-adjusts the data distribution across subgroups and/or work-items by modifying
+redistribute data across subgroups and/or work-items from the input_layout

-as workgroup-level (wg) or subgroup-level (sg) code.
-This operation is not valid once the IR is
+scope, such as workgroup-level (wg) or subgroup-level (sg) code.
+This operation is not valid once

 Traits: AlwaysSpeculatableImplTrait